BlockchainCommons/bc-envelope-cli-rust/docs/Signing.md

 │         "knows": "Bob"
 │     ]
 │ } [
-│     'signed': Signature
+│     'signed': Signature(SshEd25519)
 │ ]
 ```

-This signed envelope looks just like the one we signed with Schnorr.
-The difference is that the signature was made with an SSH key, and must be verified with the corresponding SSH verifier.
+This signed envelope looks just like the one we signed with Schnorr, except the signature type is `Signature(SshEd25519)`.
+Since the signature was made with an SSH key, it must be verified with the corresponding SSH verifier.

 ### Generating an SSH Verifier from an SSH Signing Key

 To verify the signature, we need to generate an SSH verifier from the SSH public key.
 The following example demonstrates how to generate an SSH verifier from the Ed25519 key we generated earlier.

 ```
-SSH_VERIFIER=`envelope generate verifier $SSH_SIGNER`
+SSH_VERIFIER=`envelope generate pubkeys $SSH_SIGNER`
 echo $SSH_VERIFIER

 │ ur:signing-public-key/tanehsksjnjkjkisdpihieeyececehescxfpfpfpfpfxeoglknhsfxehjzhtfygaehglghfeecfpfpfpfpgafgkpgtguhfgwinjnjnfpfygmeminfxjtgsguemktgwecflgrghknkkidhgfxfwjehthgjtgweyieeegrjlfwiocxktjljziyfzhgjljziyjkdpgthsiafwjljljedpgdjpjldmjzjliahsjzmybngyfs